About the Femineer™ Program

 *Current Femineer™ Teacher Trainings are offered for Fall 2017 at Cal Poly Pomona.
 The three-day workshops cost $500 per person (cost includes: 3-day training, tool bag, t-shirt, materials, and lunch).
 Please contact email@example.com if interested in attending.

-**If you’re interested in attending a Femineer™ Teacher Training at San Diego State University Fall 2018, please contact Michelle Bunn, SDSU Femineer™ Director, at firstname.lastname@example.org to be put on our interest list.
+**If you’re interested in attending a Femineer™ Teacher Training at San Diego State University Fall 2018, please complete the Interest Form.
+For further information, please contact Michelle Bunn, SDSU Femineer™ Director, at firstname.lastname@example.org.

 The purpose of the San Diego State University College of Engineering (SDSU CoE) Adopt-a-Femineer™ School Program is to assist schools in starting up the SDSU CoE Femineer™ Program at their sites.
-In September 2018, two (2) schools that will be implementing the Creative Robotics for the first time to receive the following for the 2018-2019 academic year:
+In September 2018, four (4) schools that will be implementing the Creative Robotics for the first time to receive the following for the 2018-2019 academic year:

 - Twelve (12) Hummingbird kits